-Conclusion These results suggest a reduced hedonic/reward evaluation response, an effect likely due to NMDA receptor blockade occurring during the testing time, and support the hypothesis that memantine interferes with the hedonic/non-homeostatic mechanisms regulating food-intake and food seeking.
+Conclusion These results suggest a reduced hedonic/reward evaluation response, an effect likely due to interferes with the hedonic/non-homeostatic mechanisms regulating food-intake and food seeking.
 The effect of post-session administration might be explained by the development of conditioned taste aversion.